ArtSN7/UCL_theory/Haskell/Haskell Extended.md

-# Haskell: Complete Theory and Reference Guide
+# Haskell: Complete Theory and Reference Guide (Extended Edition)

-A comprehensive guide covering all essential Haskell concepts from fundamentals through intermediate topics, organized by theme for easy reference.
+A comprehensive guide covering all essential Haskell concepts from fundamentals through advanced topics, organized by theme for easy reference.
+Includes extended sections on Higher-Order Functions and User-Defined Data Types.

 ---